 Northern Ireland religion is a hot potato.
 In one sense religious affiliation has been a prime cause of the island’s troubled history.
-Irish religion dates back to the early Christian centuries.
 Once uniformly Catholic, when the English Protestants conquered the island they introduced religious polyphony.
 First came the English soldiers, settlers, lords, government officials, etc who belonged mostly to the Church of England.
 They formed the Church of Ireland which belongs to the same Anglican tradition as the Church of England.
-Then came the Scottish settlers, settling primarily in Ulster.
-Most were Presbyterians.
-The Baptists also came from England while Methodists hail from the intense evangelizing work of John Wesley who traveled often to Ireland.
+Then came the Scottish settlers, settling mostly in Ulster.
+They were mostly Presbyterians.
+The Baptists also came mostly from England while Methodists hail from the intense evangelizing work of John Wesley who travelled often to Ireland.
 More recent arrivals are the Adventists, the different Pentecostal groups, the Free Presbyterians who broke off from the Presbyterian Church in 1951, the church of the Nazarene and so on.
-Today in the religious mosaic called Northern Ireland major religions or denominations, at least Christian, are well represented.

 The general guideline is that Catholics want Northern Ireland to join the Republic of Ireland while Protestants prefer it to remain part of the United Kingdom.
 Some would settle for independence.
 Some churches are politically active while others take less or no interest in politics.
 Northern Ireland religion has been blamed for much of the troubled history and maybe rightly so.
 But at the same time, churches and clergy from both lines of the divide have been leading the way for reconciliation between Catholics and Protestants.

 Here I do not want to discuss the political side of the Northern Ireland religion issue.
 This will be discussed in the relevant history pages of this website (when I get the chance to write them).
 What I want to concentrate here is the spiritual and social aspects of religion.